gknapp/ghost6/readme.md

 As you can see from the photo, my panels are perhaps 1mm too narrow.
 If ordering your own, I recommend 342 x 315mm sized sheets.
 I drilled M3 (3.5mm drill) holes and attached using pre-existing mount points.

-A tip position your drill points is to remove your metal side panels and lay your acrylic on it to mark the hole locations.
+Tip: to position your drill points, remove your metal side panels and lay your acrylic on it to mark the hole locations.

 ## Next